Dickason/in/er/enson/Dixon DNA Project web site

 Unfortunately for the earliest ancestor shown above for the Dickason descendants, we lack Donald G. Dickason's documentation.
 Donald Wayne does have his documentation to Isaac.
 Jerry Grove Dickason is no longer reachable via the project, and his 1 marker difference likely points to an earlier common ancestor than Jacob.
 This would also be the case with John G. Dickerson.

-It would be valuable if Donald Wayne and James R. could upgrade to at least 37 to compare with John's 37 markers.
+It would be valuable if Donald Wayne and James R. could upgrade to at least 37 to compare with John's and Dale's 37 markers.

 This small group of three belongs to a distinct haplogroup from the other groups in this surname project.